 What’s your approach to styling your clients?

 It’s a really collaborative process when you’re working with someone to define an image.
 When I’m working with actors, I’m thinking about creating a look that will help them book their next project.
 It’s not about changing who they are but elevating what’s already there.
 For example, I just got done styling the CEO of a yoga brand called Maiya.
 I was really excited to work with someone who is South Asian and wants to go into this space.
 His yoga line is bright and airy and fresh.
 It looks like a summer afternoon.
 But his personal style is very dark clothes, lots of black.
 So, I wanted to match him a little bit more to his line with clothing that’s light and airy and breathable so he looks like a cohesive part of the brand.
-That was a really exciting opportunity to work with someone who is starting their own business and to use the product they’ve created to hone their personal style.
+That was a really exciting opportunity to work with someone who is starting his own business and to use their product to hone their personal style.

 What would you say is the biggest misconception about a stylist’s job?